adamzu/spotify-slack-bot/README.md

 * Song requests: play any song on Spotify with a simple query.
 * Song queueing: add or remove songs from a queue to determine which songs will be played.
 * DJ mode: will automatically pick and play songs based on the last played song when the queue is empty
-* Channel Broadcast: Informs the whole channel when I go online or offline, someone plays or pauses playback, requests a song or removes it from the queue, etc.
+* Channel Broadcast: Informs the whole channel when DJ Lamp goes online or offline, someone plays or pauses playback, requests a song or removes it from the queue, etc.

 ## What you need